Skip to main content

 • Students who are pursuing a degree emphasis in Recording Technology, curriculum code 212 must complete the Applied Requirements for MUS 153-162 only.

-Non-Music Majors
+Non-Music Majors or Personal Interest Students

 Applied Music, Secondary

-This applied music area is for students who wish to study an instrument/voice for their own musical enjoyment and musical development, or as a substitute for Piano Techniques.
-Applied Music - MUS 143, MUS 144, MUS 243, and MUS 244 require 13 half-hour lessons during the semester.
+This applied music area is for students who wish to study an instrument/voice for their own musical enjoyment and musical development, or as a substitute for Piano Techniques, with Department Approval based on student audition.
+See the head of the piano department to schedule an audition.
+Each student is responsible for completing 13 one half hour private lessons during the semester.

-Applied Music Policy
+Applied Music Policies

 I. Student Information

-• Applied Lesson scheduling will be finalized when students meet with the applied faculty during the first week of each semester.
+• Applied Lesson scheduling must be finalized when students meet with the applied faculty, no later than the first week of each semester.
 These lessons will be scheduled at a time agreed upon by both the student and the instructor.
-Most applied lessons will be taught on the GRCC campus in the Music Center.
+All applied

 • In addition to tuition, an applied music fee will be charged to each student.
-The amount is $350 for applied music principal and $175 for applied music secondary.

-Lesson Requirements for Primary and Secondary Levels
+Attendance Requirements for Primary and Secondary Areas of Study

 II.
 Applied Instructor Information